sunnyggadekar/demo-repo/README.md

-# demo repo to try CI CD
+# demo repo to try ci-cd